jirayusueb/template-mono/docs/architectural-patterns.md

 - Implement error boundaries for unexpected errors
 - Provide meaningful error messages to users

-### 5. Testing
+### 5. Code Quality
-- Write tests for all business logic
-- Test error scenarios and edge cases
+- Use Biome for linting and formatting
+- Follow Ultracite code quality standards
-- Maintain high test coverage
+- Maintain type safety throughout
+- Use consistent patterns across the codebase

 This architectural pattern system provides a solid foundation for building scalable, maintainable applications while following modern best practices and maintaining type safety throughout the stack.